Reverse Mortgage Loans are a versatile financial tool that nearly a million homeowners have used.

 Consider a reverse mortgage to help with wealth management, reverse mortgage proceeds are tax free.

-Like its name indicates, this program pays the homeowner either a one-time large payout or monthly installment.
-Reverse mortgage loans are great options for seniors looking to increase their monthly income.
+Like its name indicates, this program pays the homeowner either a one-time large payout at closing, monthly installment or via a line of credit.
+Reverse mortgage loans are great options for seniors looking to supplement their monthly income in retirement.

 To be eligible for a Home Equity Conversion Mortgage (HECM) reverse mortgage, the Federal Housing Administration (FHA) requires that all homeowners be at least age 62.
 The home must be owned free and clear OR all existing liens must be satisfied with proceeds from the reverse mortgage.
 If there is an existing mortgage balance, it can be paid off completely with the proceeds of the reverse mortgage loan at closing.
 Generally there are no credit score requirements for a reverse mortgage.

-Borrowers maintain title and may remain in the home indefinitely, even if the loan balance becomes greater than the value of the home – as long as the borrower meet the loan obligations.
-Generally speaking, as long as at least one homeowner lives in the home as their primary residence, continues to pay required property taxes and homeowners insurance and maintains the home in accordance with FHA requirements, a reverse mortgage loan will not become due.
+Homeowners "ALWAYS" maintain title and may remain in the home indefinitely, even if the loan balance becomes greater than the value of the home – as long as the borrower meet the loan obligations.
+Generally speaking, as long as at least one homeowner lives in the home as their primary residence and continues to pay required property taxes, homeowners insurance and maintains the home in accordance with FHA requirements, a reverse mortgage loan will not become due.

 If the equity in the home is higher than the balance of the loan when the home is sold to repay the loan, the remaining equity belongs to the estate.